 DVConnect Mensline provides counselling and referral to men who are violent to their partners and other members of their family and also to those who are victims of domestic and family violence.
-Last year Mensline provided this assistance to 6,224 Queensland men either by phone via the

-Mensline helpline or in person at one of the seven magistrate's courts in and around Brisbane.
+Last year Mensline provided this assistance to 6,516 Queensland men either by phone via the Mensline helpline or in person at one of the seven magistrate's courts in and around Brisbane.

 Mensline is available from 9am to midnight, seven days a week and is covered by a dedicated team of male and some female counsellors.
 Whilst they do not provide legal advice, our Mensline team do also provide assistance to men appearing in one of the seven magistrate's courts in relation to Domestic Violence Protection Orders.
 We spend time with the men before they enter court preparing them for the court process around these applications.
-Mensline provided Court Assistance to 2,088 men last year.
+Mensline provided Court Assistance to 1,954 men, either in person or over the phone.